Viralmaniar/Phirautee/README.md

  - Performing any hack attempts or tests without written permission from the owner of the computer system is illegal.
  - If you recently suffered a breach or targeted by a ransomware and found techniques or tools illustrated in this presentation similar, this neither incriminates my involvement in any way, nor implies any connection between myself and the attackers.
 - The tools and techniques remain universal and penetration testers and security consultants often uses them during engagements.
+- Phirautee project must not be used for illegal purposes.
+It is strictly for educational and research purposes and for people to experiment with.
 </I></B>

 # DEF CON 28 Safe Mode